Ṛta: Etymology

 Vedic and its Avestan equivalent both derive from Proto-Indo-Iranian *Hr̥tás "truth", which in turn continues Proto-Indo-European h₂r-tós "properly joined, right, true", from a presumed root h₂er-, making it a distant cognate of Latin ordo and thus English order.

 The derivative noun ṛta is defined as "fixed or settled order, rule, divine law or truth".

 As Mahony (1998) notes the term can be translated as "that which has moved in a fitting manner".
 Although this meaning is not actually cited by authoritative Sanskrit dictionaries it is a regular derivation from the verbal root ṛ, "to move" with ta, the suffix which forms the past participle, so it can be regarded as the putative origin of the word.
 More abstractly, it is translated as "universal law" or "cosmic order", or simply as "truth".
 The latter meaning dominates in the Avestan cognate to Ṛta, aṣ̌a.

 The proper Sanskrit pronunciation of the word is ṛta, the ṛ being a vocalic r, like that in pert or dirt, when pronounced with a rhotic r, e.g. as in American, followed by a short a.
-The most common pronunciation of speakers of modern Indian languages is "rita", with short i and short a, due to the loss of the vocalic r by the successor languages to Sanskrit, the prakrits and modern Indo-Aryan languages.
+The most common pronunciation of speakers of modern Indian languages is "rita", with short i and short a (sometimes "a" also being dropped due to the syncope, as a phenomenon described as schwa deletion in Indo-Aryan languages), due to the loss of the vocalic r by the successor languages to Sanskrit, the Prakrits and modern Indo-Aryan languages.

 The term appears in Vedic texts and in post-Vedic texts, both as Ṛta and derivatives of the term.
 For example, in the 2nd-century BCE text Mahābhāṣya of Patanjali, he explains Ṛtaka to be the grammatically correct form of name for a son, where then the name would mean "truthling".